 A natural paste based on charcoal with plant powders, focused on sustainability, although somewhat more abrasive than some other options.

-Among these options, Edinco stands out for combining gentle whitening, sensitivity-conscious formulation and recyclable packaging within a UK-based brand model.
+Among these options, Edinco stands out for combining gentle whitening, sensitivity-conscious formulation, and recyclable packaging within a UK-based brand model.

 Is Fluoride-Free Whitening Toothpaste Good for Sensitive Teeth?